 Within the last few months, I’ve been guided to work more with my ancestors.
-I didn’t realize the tremendous impact or importance of working with my ancestors was until I attended the, 100 Women Of Vision Masterclass, put together by Wil Carlos.
-On the second day of this masterclass event, there was some time where Wil helped a few of us clear some beliefs that were no longer serving us, or in my case weren’t mine to begin with.
+I didn’t realize the tremendous impact or importance of working with my ancestors was until I attended a masterclass on 100 Women of Vision.
+On the second day of this masterclass, there was some time where the host of this event helped a few of us clear some beliefs that were no longer serving us, or in my case weren’t mine to begin with.
 This belief clearing revealed to me that this story of not being enough has been passed down for generations through the women in my family.
 This story of not owning their authority is what kept them safe.
 It was okay to release this now, as it wasn’t mine to hold on to any longer.
 I could feel the immediate shift take place within me.
 I was lighter, more clear.
 I felt free a of burden I’ve carried with me all of my life.

 I knew this wasn’t the end of the chapter.
 I wanted to honor the women who had come before me.
 I wanted to honor their struggles, their burdens, and sacrifices they made to get me here.